Council house: Labour government homes (1924–1930)

 The Addison Act 1919, and the severe housing shortage in the early 1920s created the first generation of houses to feature electricity, running water, bathrooms, indoor toilets and front/rear gardens.
 However, until well into the 1930s, some were built with outdoor toilets.
 Some did not feature an actual bathroom; the bath could often be found in the kitchen with a design which allowed it to double as a work surface.

 The Chamberlain Act 1923 reduced the expected standards.
 The Wheatley Act 1924 attempted to restore some of them.
 Under the Addison Act, a house would be 1000 ft2 but after 1924 it would be 620 ft2.
 This was a major period of council house construction.

 Smaller houses (1931–1939)

-With the Housing Act of 1930, otherwise known as the Greenwood Act, the government signalled a change of priority, slum clearance.
+With the Housing Act 1930, otherwise known as the Greenwood Act, the government signalled a change of priority, slum clearance.
 Pre-regulation terraced housing was to be cleared and the residents rehoused in new council houses.

-There was a cut in funding and the housing density on the peripheral estates was increased leading to a poorer build quality.
+There was a cut in funding and the housing density on the peripheral estates was increased, leading to a poorer build quality.
 The former tenants of the inner city properties were displaced far from their workplaces unable to afford the higher rents (though reduced from the 1919 levels) or the cost of transport.
 Stable communities were broken up, and with it support networks.